A1steaksa/A100/README.md

 Number Space
 ------------

-A1 uses a simplified integer space between -9,999 and 9,999.
+A1 uses a simplified integer space in the range [-9,999, 9,999].
 Storing any value above that will result in a halting error.

 Labels